tiptonspiderj/Password-Generator/README.md

-# Dice Game
+# Password Generator
-This is a kid's game to be played with yourself online.
-If you need to waste a few minutes, this game is for you.
+This application will provide two random passwords per your specifications.

 ## Description

-This project was made using Visual Code for the IDE along with React and Webpack for compiling the code.
-When you click the "Roll" button, a timer starts and you have 30 seconds to make all ten die the same number.
-You click or select the die you wish to keep and they will turn green.
-If all ten dice are green and the same number under 30 seconds, you win the game.
-Otherwise, you will get a notification that you have lost the game as a loser.
+If you don't trust big company's to provide unique random passowrds, then this is the program for you.
+If you combine this with my Passman application built in Java, then you will never forget a password again.
+Your accounts will never be hacked.
+This program makes creating a unique, random password effortless.

 ## Getting Started